Program overview

 The Master's programs in Software Engineering at Ontario Tech University are designed to enhance students' knowledge and skills in software engineering, preparing them for careers in research, development, and advanced software engineering systems.
-The program offers two distinct degrees: the Master of Applied Science (MASc) and the Master of Engineering (MEng).
+The program offers two degrees: Master of Applied Science (MASc) and Master of Engineering (MEng).
 Both programs focus on rigorous methods for designing and constructing software artifacts that reliably perform specified tasks.
-Students will engage in intensive courses, projects, and/or a research thesis, allowing them to develop essential skills such as communication, teamwork, and leadership.
+Students will engage in intensive courses, projects, and/or a research thesis, fostering skills in communication, teamwork, and leadership.
+This program is ideal for those with a background in Software Engineering, Computer/Electrical Engineering, Computer Science, or related fields, aiming to empower humanity while addressing ethical, social, and economic concerns.

-The Software Engineering program offers two pathways: the Master of Applied Science (MASc) and the Master of Engineering (MEng).
-Here are the key details:
+The Software Engineering program offers two distinct pathways: the Master of Applied Science (MASc) and the Master of Engineering (MEng).
+Each program has its own structure and duration:

-- MASc: 24 months based on full-time study
+- Program Length: 24 months, based on full-time study.

-- MEng: 12 to 16 months based on full-time study
+- Program Length: 16 months, based on full-time study.

 Featured Experiences

-- Access to state-of-the-art facilities and resources for software development and testing.
+- Access to state-of-the-art facilities and resources for software development.

-- Networking opportunities with professionals in the field through workshops and events.
+- Networking opportunities with industry professionals through various events and workshops.

 Career Options